mpjashby/nlcd_for_census_geo/README.md

-# nlcd_for_census_geo
-National Land Cover Database data for US Census geographies
+# Land cover estimates for census geographies

 Details of this project are available at https://osf.io/p4xus/